 Absolutely.
 Here is why:

-– The price point is affordable for a department store brand, especially as there are not serums which tend to be more expensive.
+– The price point is affordable for a department store brand, especially as there are no serum in the range, which tend to be more expensive.

 – Effective and gentle on sensitive and dry skin.
 Although there are oil-free products also in the range, but I didn’t try these as they are not suited to my skin type.